grassrootseconomics/docs.grassecon.org/docs/ops/local_stakeholders.md

 ### Build Rapport

 Relationship building takes time and so does gaining trust in a community.
 Following friendly visits to relevant stakeholders,with official introductions can help the Implementing agency build relationships based on trust and mutual respect and understanding.
 The initial field visits should mainly be for information gathering purposes.
-The visiting agents can assess culture, business activities, climatic conditions etc. This is usually best done with the help of a community leader or CIC champion.
+The visiting agents can assess culture, business activities, climatic conditions etc. This is usually best done with the help of a community leader or CAV champion.
 By building strong rapport with them in the beginning and engaging them in the project design, they will feel ownership of the project and that their views are important.

 **Engagement needs to happen at the preparedness phase**